fredgibbs/fredgibbs.github.io/courses/etc/atom-and-github.md

 - In Atom, open the Command Palette window by selecting `View` -> `Toggle Command Palette`
 - Type in `Clone`, and pick the first option, `Github: Clone`
 - In the `Clone from` prompt, enter `https://github.com/unm-historiography/2021-fall.git`
+- You can see that you must specify a directory where all the files from our repository will be copied.
+You can pick any directory on your computer, or just accept the default (recommended).
+- Press the `Clone` button
 - At this point, GitHub wants to make sure that you are authorized to make changes in our repository.
 So Atom will tell you to visit `github.atom.io/login` and log in with your GitHub credentials.
 Then you'll get the special code/token from GitHub that you need to relay to Atom.
 You've all done this sort of thing before.
-- Back in Atom, you can see that you must specify a directory where all the files from our repository will be copied.
-You can pick any directory on your computer, or just accept the default (recommended).
-- Once you're connected to GitHub, you will see all the folders and files from our repository on the left pane.
+- Once you're connected to GitHub, you will see all the folders and files from our repository on the left Project pane.
-- You never have to do any of these steps again.
+- You're done connecting and you never have to do any of these steps again.

 ## Creating a new file
 When you want to write a new reflection, right-click on the folder to which you want to add your file, and Click `New File` (or you can just highlight the folder and Press A).
 Name your file according to the usual conventions (all lower case, with a `.md` extension).